centre-for-humanities-computing/danish-foundation-models/docs/datasheets/hopetwitter.md

 **Who was involved in the data collection process?**

-A team of researchers at Center for Humanities Computing Aarhus (CHCAA), including Kristoffer Nielbo, and Peter Bjerregaard Vahlstrup in collaboration with Rebekah Baglini, at school of communcation and culture at Aarhus university.
+A team of researchers at the Center for Humanities Computing Aarhus (CHCAA), including Kristoffer Nielbo and Peter Bjerregaard Vahlstrup, in collaboration with Rebekah Baglini, at the School of Communcation and Culture at Aarhus university.

 ###### NOTE: take from version on ucloud